launchdarkly/LaunchDarkly-Docs/apidocs/feature-flags.md

 ]
 ```

-The `variations` array is worth calling out.
-This array represents the different variation values that a feature flag has.
-For a boolean flag, there are two variations-- `true` and `false`.
-Multivariate flags will have more variation values, and those values could be any JSON type (numbers, strings, objects, or arrays).
+The `variations` array represents the different variation values that a feature flag has.
+For a boolean flag, there are two variations: `true` and `false`.
+Multivariate flags have more variation values, and those values could be any JSON type: numbers, strings, objects, or arrays.
 In targeting rules, the variations are referred to by their index into this array.
-This will be clearer below when we look at some specific examples.
+Below are some specific examples.

 ## Per-environment configurations

-Each entry in the `environments` map contains a JSON object that represents the environment-specific flag configuration data that you see on the [Targeting](http://docs.launchdarkly.com/v2.0/docs/targeting-users) tab of your Manage Feature page.
-For example, to toggle the kill switch for a feature flag in your production environment, use the following JSON patch operation:
+Each entry in the `environments` map contains a JSON object that represents the environment-specific flag configuration data that you see on the [Targeting](https://docs.launchdarkly.com/home/flags/targeting-users) tab of your Manage Feature page.
+For example, to toggle off a feature flag in your production environment, use the following JSON patch operation:

 ```json
 [